rudderlabs/keydb/README.md

 * if `skip_create_snapshots` == `true` → it does not ask nodes to create snapshots
   * useful if you did a pre-upload via `/hashRangeMovements`
 * if `load_snapshots_max_concurrency` > 0 → it limits how many snapshots can be loaded concurrently from S3
-* if `retry_policy.disabled` == `false` → it uses an exponential backoff with the provided parameters
-  * if a parameter is `0` then the default applies
 * if the operation does not succeed after all the retries, then a rollback to the "last operation" is triggered
   * to see what was the "last recorded operation" you can call `/lastOperation`

 ### Alternative Scaling Methods